jakjasie1/linux-install-scripts/README.md

    Example answers
-do you wish to continue? yes
+do you wish to continue? yes <br>
-root password: 1000
+root password: 1000 <br>
-your username: plucker
+your username: plucker <br>
-your password: 1001
+your password: 1001 <br>
-in a vm? answer with truth
+drive selection: /dev/vda (for a QEMU HD) <br>
-drive selection: /dev/vda (for a QEMU HD) at the end of install, it also will ask you to configure timezoneme, keyboard and locale.
+at the end of install, it also will ask you to configure timezoneme, keyboard and locale.